What can my children find out about their donor or donor-related siblings?

 When your child reaches 16, they’ll be able to ask us for the same information that you can find out about a potential donor at the time of the donation (see full list above).

-When they’re 18, they can ask us for their donor’s name, date of birth and last known address and it’s up to them if they want to try and get in touch.
+When they’re 18, depending on when the donation was made, they can ask us for their donor’s name, date of birth and last known address and it’s up to them if they want to try and get in touch.
 They can also join our Donor Sibling Link and if any of their genetic siblings also join, they’ll be able to find out their contact details.

 It’s also now possible for home DNA testing and matching services available online, to be used by your child’s donor or by their donor-conceived siblings to identify and contact your child, or for your child to be able to identify and contact them by using such a service, provided your child is both a user of such a site and is part of their matching service option.
 Some sites may require their users to be 13 years old or above, while others have age limits starting at 18 years old and above.